 - For treatment of HIV infection:

-- Adults—500 milligrams (mg) or 5 milliliters (mL) of tipranavir and 200 mg of ritonavir (Norvir®) two times per day.
+- Adults—500 milligrams (mg) (two capsules or 5 milliliters (mL)) of tipranavir and 200 mg of ritonavir (Norvir®) two times a day.

 - Children younger than 2 years of age—Use and dose must be determined by your doctor.

 - For oral dosage forms (capsules or oral solution):